 Time notations should also be accurately recorded on the scoreboard or the recording sheet.
 In case the player has less than the prescribed five minutes left to complete their moves, they will not be required to record unless an extra thirty-minute delay is added.

 With a scoreboard and a recording sheet, players must refer to them each time.
 This means they have to see the moves the opponent player has made and then record their own as they proceed.

 Frequently Asked Questions about Chess Notation

 Are you allowed to stop recording chess moves?

-Players are encouraged to write down their move each time they make a move.
+Players are encouraged to write down their moves each time they make a move.
 This helps to settle any dispute or legal opposition.
 The arbiter can use the score sheets if one player decides to make a claim.
 All in all, you are not allowed to stop recording chess moves on your scoresheet.
-However there is one exception:
+However, there is one exception: